-Our purpose is to enable children and young people with deafness to overcome barriers that prevent them from realising their rights to education, information, health, and economic opportunity.
+Our purpose is to enable children, young people and their families to get the support they need to make informed decisions and choices to overcome barriers that prevent them from realising their rights to education, information, health, and economic opportunity.

 Why deaf children need us